 'Blinded' means that we will conceal whether you received the study vaccine or the placebo until the very end of the trial, when all participants have completed all follow up visits.
 The study team will not be able to share this information with you before this point unless there are exceptional circumstances.
 Almost all staff involved with the study (except essential staff) will not know whether you received the study vaccine or placebo.
 Participants and staff are kept blinded to reduce possible biases in the study.
 This is in accordance with scientific and clinical trial best practice.
-This is only applicable for cohort 2 participants as all participants in cohort 1 will receive 2 doses of the study vaccine.
+This is only applicable for cohort 2 participants as all participants in cohort 1 will receive 2 doses of the study vaccine, and all participants in cohort 3 will receive 1 dose of the study vaccine (ChAdOx1 NipahB).
 You will know which cohort you are a part of.